Dhivya College of Education

 Dhivya College of Education was established in Chetpet, Thiruvannamalai District, Tamil Nadu, India in 2005 by B.Selvarajan Educational Trust under the leadership of B.Selvarajan.

 Affiliation

-Dhivya College of Education gets its recognition from Government of Tamil Nadu and approved by National Council for Teacher Education, Bangalore and affiliated to Tamil Nadu Teachers Education University, Chennai.Initially College was affiliated to Thiruvalluvar University, Vellore.
+Dhivya College of Education gets its recognition from Government of Tamil Nadu and approved by National Council for Teacher Education, Bangalore and affiliated to Tamil Nadu Teachers Education University, Chennai.
+Initially the College was affiliated to Thiruvalluvar University, Vellore.

 Courses

 Dhivya College of Education offers 1 Under Graduate and 1 Post Graduate Programme.
-Bachelor of Education (B.Ed) in UG Master of Education (M.Ed) in PG.
+Bachelor of Education (B.Ed.) in UG Master of Education (M.Ed.) in PG.